azheng128/projects/README.md

 Portfolio of Relevant Projects

-Minesweeper is in Java Processing
+Minesweeper implemented using Java Processing

-SpaceGame is in Python Pygame
+SpaceGame implemented using Python Pygame